 The goal of the 2019 Operating Budget is to align our business practices and objectives to support both our organizational capital needs and our short and long-term financial sustainability.
-The Port Commission has instructed staff to prepare a budget that supports the projects identified in the Capital Budget while avoiding a decrease in our net cash position.
+The Port Commission has instructed staff to prepare a budget that supports economic vitality while avoiding a decrease in our net cash position.